May 22, 2011, Europe

 Eva, 12 years old, places flowers at Willie's grave

-The French lady said that in the photos it is difficult to see the writing, so she puts sand on the name so it shows up better.
-The sand is special; it is from Utah beach in Normandy, where Willie landed.
-I tell her that my grandfather landed in Utah Beach, Normandy, as well.
+The French lady said that in the photos it is difficult to see the writing on the tombstones.
+So she puts sand on the names so it shows up better.
+The sand is special; it is from the Utah beach in Normandy, where Willie landed.
+I tell her that my grandfather landed in Utah Beach as well.

 She gives me a small American flag to place at his grave.
 The relative then takes this flag home.
 On the way back to Israel many people commented on the American flag I was holding.
-(I did not pack it for fear that it would be damaged).
-I explained this was no ordinary flag but the flag that stood briefly at the grave of my cousin who gave his life for freedom.
+(I id not pack it for fear that it would be damaged).
+I explained this was no ordinary flag but the flag stood brief at the grave of my cousin who gave his life for our freedom.
 I told the story again and again, and always people listened in silence, visibly moved.
-More and more people "met" Willie.
+More and more people 'met' Willie.
 They wanted to know all about him.
 His story had come to life.

 I had come a long way to pay respect to a young man, one of so many, who helped stop the evil that threatened to take over the world.
-We must sometimes stop and think, that this freedom we enjoy is not free, someone paid for it and dearly.
-Some young men were told - you will hold this line, you will stop the enemy, and so they did.
+We must sometimes stop and think, that this freedom that we enjoy is not free, someone paid for it, and very dearly.
+Some young me were told - you will hold this line, you will stop the enemy, and so they did.
 They were told clearly; many of you will not come back.

-I said good bye and then visited as many of the Jews there as I could, I felt they should be visited by a member of the faith.
+said goodbye and then visited as many of the Jews there as I could, I felt they should be visited by a member of their faith.
 Many were from New York, I found three with the family name Katz, all young men who died in battle.
-I said to each on: may your rest be a peaceful one.
+I said to each one: May your rest be a peaceful one.